Medium Rigid licence (MR)

 You are encouraged to make your booking as early as possible as this will increase your chance of getting a preferred assessment date and time.

-Due to the inherent dangers Alpha Inflator air bags pose, a vehicle fitted with a Takata Alpha Inflator air bag is not able to be used for a practical driving assessment (PDA).
+Due to the inherent dangers Alpha Inflator airbags pose, a vehicle fitted with a Takata Alpha Inflator airbag, or subject to a critical recall, is not able to be used for a practical driving assessment (PDA).
 Please see our Vehicle safety, standards and security page for more information about Takata airbags.

 - Bookings are free of charge for senior licence renewals (Drivers who are aged 85 years and older).